Bruemor33/custom-angular-pipe-demo/README.md

 3. Run the development server
 `ng serve`

-4. Navigate to the provided url to view the pip in action!
+4. Navigate to the provided url to view the pip in action `http://localhost:4200/`
-`http://localhost:4200/`